 Other NSAIDs including cyclooxygenase-2 selective inhibitors: Avoid concomitant use of two or more NSAIDs as this may increase the risk of adverse effects (see section 4.4).

-Ibuprofen should be used with caution in combination with:
+Ibuprofen should be used with caution in combination with: Anticoagulants: NSAIDs may enhance the effects of anticoagulants, such as warfarin (see section 4.4)

 Corticosteroids: Increased risk of gastrointestinal ulceration or bleeding (see section 4.4).